The Philippines has seen decreasing and rising cases of coronavirus disease since it first hit the country in 2020.

 VACCINE AND TREATMENT TRIALS

-However, many of the symptoms can be treated based on the patient’s clinical conditions.
+It has been seen that many of the symptoms can be treated based on the patient’s clinical conditions.
 Supportive care for infected persons can also be highly effective.

 WHO Solidarity Vaccine Trial

-The DOH and DOST both vocalized their strong support and commitment for the Philippines’ participation in the World Health Organization (WHO) Solidarity Vaccine Trial which is part of a global effort to end COVID-19.
+The DOH and DOST both stated their strong support and commitment for the Philippines’ participation in the World Health Organization (WHO) Solidarity Vaccine Trial which is part of a global effort to end COVID-19.

 The international clinical trial tests the safety and effectiveness of four possible therapies in treating COVID-19, namely: the investigational antiviral Remdesivir, antimalarial drug Chloroquine or Hydroxychloroquine, antiretroviral drugs used to treat HIV Lopinavir with Ritonavir, and Lopinavir with Ritonavir plus Interferon beta-1a.